top of page

 Lacy Looney 1.jpeg

 How did you get into your field?
-Tell us about your story & background so far.
+Tell us about your story and background so far.

 My journey into this work was born out of necessity.
 I became incredibly ill due to complications related to breast implants, an experience that forced me to become my own advocate.
 What started as a personal healing journey evolved into a mission to help other women navigate similar challenges.
 Along the way, I began bridging the worlds of integrative medicine, aesthetics, and biohacking, eventually founding Biohack Your Beauty and launching the nonprofit #HelpLA.
 I also serve as President of Girls Power Network, where I support women through mentorship, business empowerment, and leadership recognition.
 Everything I do is rooted in the idea that community, education, and visibility can change lives.